mickimnet/code-examples/README.md

 ## Thanks! ##

 A very big thanks goes to @DirtyHairy :bow: and my other colleagues at @mayflower for being so kind to validate my code so far. :sunglasses:.
+A special thanks and :heart: goes out to @ahaberberger for his corrections to this readme.

 *Always have fun:sunny: in what you're doing and* "DON'T PANIC"…:rocket: